stijn-dejongh/lovecraft_public_domain/raw_converts/bws.md

 fell he dropped off into a troubled sleep.
 I did not strap on the strait-jacket as was customary when he slept, since I saw that he was too feeble to be dangerous, even if he woke in mental disorder once more before passing away.
-But I did place upon his head and mine the two ends of my cosmic &ldquo;radio&rdquo;; hoping against hope for a first and last message from the dream-world in the brief time remaining.
+But I did place upon his head and mine the two ends of my cosmic  "radio "; hoping against hope for a first and last message from the dream-world in the brief time remaining.
 In the cell with us was one nurse, a mediocre fellow who did not understand the purpose of the apparatus, or think to inquire into my course.
 As the hours wore on I saw his head droop awkwardly in sleep, but I did not disturb him.
 I myself,